Printed circuit boards are everywhere. In an increasingly digitized and automized world, these electronic components are found in tons of devices.

 Once the components are all in place, they must be firmly attached to the board.
 This occurs during soldering, where a ‘solder’ material is melted to form conductive connections between the parts and their pads.

 With all of the tiny components in place for SMT components or a surface mount, it’s the job of the reflow soldering machine to melt the solder paste.
 This hardens to form secure electrical connections between the elements and their pads.

 Reflow soldering is the most popular technique for PCB assembly.
 The board moves along a conveyor through a long oven; the PCB travels through zones at controlled temperatures.

 Last but not least, the final stage: Inspection.

-Once the board is completed, manufacturers need to ensure that no parts are faulty and that the board works as intended.
+Once the board is completed, manufacturers must ensure that no parts are faulty and that the board works as intended.
 This means checking for performance as well as interrupted electrical connections.

 Automated Optical Inspection (AOI)

 Subsequently, the assembled boards are inspected and tested.
 Automatic optical inspection systems detect problems early in the production process.
 They use high-definition cameras to capture the board’s surface and build up an image for analysis.

 The image is compared with those of a previously correct reference board.
 Through such comparison, any defects or differences are highlighted.
 The AOI can determine incorrect and missing components, as well as shorts and scratches.